MyUNiDAYS/unidays-javascript/README.md

 </script>
 ```

-### Create Pixel URL

-This is known as our pixel-to-server integration

 ### Tracking Script Request

 This will create the client-script URL and perform the request to the UNiDAYS Tracking API for you.